FSSA Full Form-Financial System Stability Assessments

 What are Financial System Stability Assessments?

-A Financial System Stability Assessment (FSSA) is an in-depth evaluation of a country’s financial health, typically conducted by international bodies such as the International Monetary Fund (IMF) or national regulatory authorities.
-These assessments identify vulnerabilities, evaluate financial institutions' strength, and provide recommendations to enhance stability.
+A Financial System Stability Assessment (FSSA) is a comprehensive evaluation of a country’s financial health, typically conducted by international bodies like the International Monetary Fund (IMF) or national regulatory authorities.
+It identifies vulnerabilities, assesses the strength of financial institutions, and provides recommendations to enhance stability.

 Objectives of Financial System Stability Assessments